-- 1. Employees will be tested using a 5 or 9 panel drug screen at the discretion of the university.
-The 5-panel test includes: Amphetamines, Phencyclidine (PCP), Cocaine metabolite, Marijuana (THC), Opiate (codeine/morphine).
-The 9-panel test includes all the above and Benzodiazepine, Barbiturates, Methadone, Propoxyphene. - 2.
-Brenau employees must advise testing lab employees of all prescription drugs taken in the month prior to the test, and be prepared to show proof of a valid prescription to testing lab personnel if it becomes necessary for test validation.
+- 1. Employees are tested using a 5-panel or 9-panel drug screen at the university's discretion.
+The 5-panel test includes amphetamines, phencyclidine (PCP), cocaine metabolite, marijuana (THC), and opiate (codeine/morphine).
+The 9-panel test includes all the above and benzodiazepine, barbiturates, methadone, and propoxyphene. - 2.
+Employees must advise the testing lab of all prescription drugs taken the month before the test and be prepared to show proof of a valid prescription to testing lab personnel if it becomes necessary for test validation.